dougy147/pdftoref/README.md

 # More info

-Tested passively with a 155 pdf database (containing articles from year 1892 to 2019), `pdftoref` is 85% accurate in finding references.
-It has been tested on a 155 pdf database (containing articles from year 1892 to 2019).
-11 of them (7%) were mistaken with other articles (may be corrected by adding name of the author when searching with the title).
-13 of them (8%) have been found on Google Scholar only, but at the time, I have not been able to automatically extract references from a Google Scholar search in a proper manner (work in progress).
+Tested passively on a 155 pdf database (containing articles from year 1892 to 2019), `pdftoref` is 85% accurate in finding references.
+11 articles (7%) have been mistaken for other articles (may be corrected by adding name of the author when searching with the title).
+13 articles (8%) have been found on Google Scholar only, but at the time, I have not been able to automatically extract references from a Google Scholar search (work in progress).